About St. James UCC

 fellowship for all and service to our community and world

 St. James, an Open & Affirming Congregation of the United Church of Christ is a vibrant, family oriented community of faith in the heart of Hamburg, a friendly suburb on the south side of Buffalo, New York.
-Our congregation numbers around 240 members and is a supportive and loving faith family.
+Our congregation numbers around 150 members and is a supportive and loving community of faith.

 Drawn together by the Holy Spirit, we are a diverse community of Christians that come together as one church, joining faith and action.
 In covenant with the church, we serve God in the co-creation of a just and sustainable world as made manifest in the Gospel of Jesus Christ.

 Over 2o years ago the church established a Day Care Center within the church building.
 Tender Loving Childcare (TLC) has been recognized by the Childcare Resource Network of Buffalo and Erie County with its Program Award for providing continuing professional development for teachers and staff and continues to successfully provide a low cost, high quality child care option within the Hamburg community.